sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 ####  1.7.3. <a name='SignFlowdiagramdescription:'></a>Sign Flow diagram description:
-Sign flow occurs when building the Sonic image.
+Sign flow occurs when building the SONiC image.
 In the Build process, we need to sign the components shown in the Design Diagram chapter (shim, grub, vmlinuz, kernel modules) and do some modifications in the Linux kernel, that in order to pass the runtime secure boot verification.

-This chapter will be described which Sonic modification is required.
+This chapter will be described which SONiC modification is required.

 Compilation Flag added:
 - SB_DEV_KEYS_PATH – have the path where dev private key stored